-Most people I know love the winter Holiday season: Christmas, Hanukkah, New Years, etc. So why try spreading Holiday cheer with beer?
+Most people I know love the winter Holiday season: Christmas, Hanukkah, New Years, etc. So why not try spreading Holiday cheer with beer?

 What could be better than a series of holidays that have great meaning, great food and gifts???